 5 dog laws every dog owner should know.

-When thinking about bringing home a dog, there are a few laws that every dog owner should know to keep you, your dog, and those around you safe.
+If you’re thinking about bringing home a dog or already have a pooch at home, there are a few laws that you should know to keep you, your canine companion, and those around you safe.

 We want to help you understand some of your responsibilities as a responsible pet parent, but this should not be taken as legal advice.